Learn to read Thai in Bangkok

 Having the right Thai Teacher is so important. 👩🏫

-Get someone that love what they do, know how to teach, make it interesting and also adapt to each students. 🤗
+Get someone that love what they do, know how to teach, make it interesting and also adapt to each student. 🤗

 And everybody was fun.
-You start the classes with strangers, you end up learning with friends. 😇
+You start the 5 weeks program with strangers, you end up with friends. 😇

-That make the whole experience better and you look forward to going to class.
+That make the whole experience better and it actually make you look forward to the next class.

 But even though she’s a really good teacher, you’re gonna have to work hard.
 And do you homework.
 There's no shortcuts and only practice make things perfect. 📖

-The class is 2 hours, 3 times a week, for 5 weeks straight.
-And you have to work home too I you want to keep the pace.
+As for each class, they are 2 hours, 3 times a week, for 5 weeks straight.
+And you have to work home too if you want to keep the pace.
 It's intense but if you can commit to it seriously, it will really pay off.

 How to learn to Read Thai?